Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 There are too many amazing bed and breakfasts in Niagara on the Lake to name right here, so for more suggestions, please see my complete list of best places to stay in Niagara on the Lake

-Other Wineries in the Area (Some Further Away but Worth Considering!)
+Other Wineries in the Area Worth Considering

 It should be known that Niagara on the Lake isn’t the only place with wineries on the Niagara Peninsula – they are scattered all over the Niagara region, the ‘wine country’ of Canada.
 I’ll be mentioning a few that are a bit ‘out of the way’ but worth a visit too.